tutek1/DTLabs/02_Player/lab02.md

 > aside positive
 > A few notes to the line above:
-> 1. The constant `0.01` is just an arbitrarily small number, since comparing float number directly with `== 0` does not always work due to their imprecise nature.
+> 1. The constant `0.01` is just an arbitrarily small number, since comparing a `float` number directly with `== 0` does not always work due to their imprecise nature.
 > 2. We need to use the absolute value of the velocity.
-If we didn't, the problem would still be present when moving in the direction of negative axes (speed of `-1` still means the player is moving).
+If we didn't, the problem would still persist when moving in the direction of negative axes (a speed of `-1` still indicates the player is moving).

 ### Speed Correction
 You might not have noticed that moving diagonally is **faster** than moving in just one direction.
-The code for movement looks correct, so where is the problem?
+The code for movement appears to be correct, so where is the problem?

 ![](img/DirectionNormalize.png)
 Looking at this image, we can see